Asia Today: Australia records its deadliest day of pandemic | Times Leader

 A six-week lockdown in the city is due to be relaxed on Sept.
 13. But the state government has not said how it will be relaxed or given any assurances that it won’t be extended.

-Victoria has recorded more than 19,000 infections with the coronavirus, almost 80% of Australia’s more than 25,000 cases, according to a tally from Johns Hopkins University.
+Victoria has recorded more than 19,000 cases, almost 80% of Australia’s more than 25,000 cases, according to a tally by Johns Hopkins University.
 The state also accounts for the vast majority of Australia’s more than 650 deaths.

-Australia’s Treasurer Josh Frydenberg said on Monday he disagreed with the Victorian government that it was too early to announce plans to reopen the economy.
+Australian Treasurer Josh Frydenberg said on Monday he disagreed with the Victorian government that it was too early to announce plans to reopen its economy.

 “Business is very frustrated because they haven’t been told when can they open up, when can people get back to work,” Frydenberg told Nine Network television.